 The BEA Wire | BEA's Official Blog

-Real gross domestic product (GDP) increased 3.4 percent in the third quarter of 2018, according to the “third” estimate released by the Bureau of Economic Analysis.
-The growth rate was revised down 0.1 percentage point from the “second” estimate released in November.
-In the second quarter, real… Read More
+Real gross domestic product (GDP) increased 2.0 percent in the second quarter of 2019, according to the “second” estimate released by the Bureau of Economic Analysis.
+The growth rate was 0.1 percentage point lower than the “advance” estimate released in July.

 The Bureau of Economic Analysis released estimates of gross domestic product (GDP) for American Samoa for 2018, in addition to estimates of GDP by industry and compensation by industry for 2017.

 Worldwide employment by U.S. multinational enterprises (MNEs) increased 0.4 percent to 42.5 million workers in 2017 from 42.3 million in 2016.

 Highlights of the statistics on employment by U.S. parents in 2017:

 The U.S. monthly international trade deficit decreased in June 2019 according to the U.S. Bureau of Economic Analysis and the U.S. Census Bureau.
 The deficit decreased from $55.3 billion in May (revised) to $55.2 billion in June,as imports decreased more than exports.